Kong/kongponents/docs/components/dropdown.md

 ### showCaret

-Use this prop if you would like the trigger button to display the caret.
+Use this prop if you would like the trigger button to display a caret icon.

 <ClientOnly>
   <KDropdown trigger-text="Documentation" :items="deepClone(defaultItems)" show-caret />